typelevel/doobie/README.md

 See the [**book of doobie**](http://tpolecat.github.io/doobie-0.3.0/00-index.html) for more information on these add-ons.

-## Development Snapshots
+## Development Milestones and Snapshots

-The development version is **0.3.1-SNAPSHOT**.
-It is updated continuously and without warning, so feel free to experiment but don't depend on it.
-So far differs from **0.3.0** in at least the following important ways:
+The current development milestone is **0.3.1-M1**, and the changing version is **0.3.1-SNAPSHOT**.
+These differ from **0.3.0** in at least the following important ways:

 - Artifacts are now published for [Cats](http://typelevel.org/cats/)!
 Artifact names are the same but end in `-cats`, so `doobie-core-cats` and `doobie-h2-cats`.
 The scalaz and Cats variants are compiled without shims or indirection; **doobie** now uses a preprocessor to make slight adjustments to the source to compile it "natively" for both libraries.
 See below for more details.
 - The `contrib` segment in artifacts and package names is gone.
 So `doobie-h2` is the artifact now and `doobie.h2` is the package name.
 - The `postgresql` segment and package name has been shortened to `postgres`.
 - The **book of doobie** now uses `IOLite` (included in `doobie.imports._`) instead of `Task`, which is trivially different between scalaz and fs2 and complicates the yaxing.
 It's a totally inconsequential change but I think it may freak people out.

 ### Cats Support